Britishvolt: Administration

 Ahead of a Britishvolt staff meeting on 16 January 2023, the BBC reported that "a British consortium" might make a last minute bid, adding, if no bidder secured 75% of shareholder support, the company might be heading for administration.
 It reported UK government views that it might be preferable for the company to collapse into administration so that more serious players might take the project on.
-The following day, 17 January 2023, Britishvolt went into administration, with most of its 300 staff immediately made redundant.
+The following day, 17 January 2023, Britishvolt went into administration, with most of its 300 staff immediately made redundant (i.e. laid off).
 The company's board was believed to have decided there were no viable bids to keep the company afloat, and appointed EY as administrators (an unsecured creditor, EY had previously earned millions of pounds in consultancy fees from Britishvolt, and was criticised for its dual roles in the administration process, earning around £3.5M in fees as administrator).
 The company reportedly owed up to £120M to creditors when it collapsed, a figure later revised upwards to £160M.
-As a shareholder, the Ashtead plant hire firm later revealed it took a £35M hit from Britishvolt's collapse; NG Bailey lost over £2M.
+As a shareholder, the Ashtead plant hire firm later revealed it took a £35M hit from Britishvolt's collapse; NG Bailey reportedly lost "more than £2M", later confirmed as £6.8M.
+The acquisition of Monbat's German battery businesses also collapsed due to Britishvolt's insolvency.

 Following the administration announcement, several companies, including Glencore and Jaguar Land Rover owner Tata Motors, expressed interest in buying Britishvolt's Blyth factory site - regarded, with its deepwater port and access to clean energy and rail links, as ideal for a large-scale battery factory.
-Any preferred bidder for the site must plan to build a battery manufacturing plant and have at least £150M of working capital in order to receive the government's pledged £100M grant for the project.
+To be eligible for the government's pledged £100M grant for the project, any preferred bidder would be required to build a battery manufacturing plant and have at least £150M of working capital.

-On 24 January 2023, a non-binding offer for Britishvolt was made by Geelong, Australia-based startup Recharge Industries (a subsidiary of Scale Facilitation Partners LLC), which had earlier partnered with North America's lithium-ion battery technology company C4V, the founding company of the USA's first gigafactory, and which was also planning a Geelong gigafactory to be designed by US engineering firm, Jacobs.
+On 24 January 2023, a non-binding offer for Britishvolt was made by Geelong, Australia-based startup Recharge Industries (a subsidiary of Scale Facilitation Partners LLC), which had earlier partnered with North America's lithium-ion battery technology company C4V, a partner in the USA's first gigafactory, and which was also planning a Geelong gigafactory to be designed by US engineering firm, Jacobs.
 EY administrators, originally expected to sell the business for under £10M by the end of January 2023, were also in talks with a potential private equity investor Greybull Capital.
 On 4 February 2023, EY was reported to be working with Recharge Industries as its preferred bidder, ahead of bids from Greybull, a group of current shareholders, and Saudi British Bank.

+Criticism of UK government role

+In a May 2023 interview, Britishvolt co-founder Orral Nadjari said the firm's collapse was due to government bureaucracy and delay.
+He told Sky News that the UK had missed a window of opportunity to build a battery industry, and said the UK government, including Rishi Sunak, was largely to blame.
+In August 2023, Nadjari told City AM that the UK government lacked "innovative thinking" and a "joined-up industrial strategy" to support the UK's electric vehicle industry.